I once treated my hiring of freelancers as a monumental task to be used in cases of extreme emergency.

 As a freelancer, you are a business owner.
 And your primary business function is getting, retaining, & up-selling customers.

-IMPORTANT: Your customers don’t care how the work gets done nor by whom.
+Always remember: Your customers don’t care how the work gets done nor by whom.

 What expectations have you set?